 Name:

 Date: School:

 Who was responsible for the harassment?

 Describe the harassment:

-(attach additional pages if necessary)
+(attach additional page es if necessary)

-Date(s), time(s), and place (places) the harassmen
+Date(s), time(s), and place (places) the harassment oc

-Where there other individuals involved in the hara If so, name the individual(s) and what their role w as
+Where there other individuals involved in the harassment?
+If so, name the individual(s) and what their role was

-Did anyone witness the harassment?
-If so, name the witness(es)

-What was your reaction to the harassment?

 Describe any prior incidents

-Signature of Complainant or Parents/Legal Guard ian
+Signature of Complainant or Parents/Legal Guardian